luiscoco/Aspire_MCP_Sample1/README.md

 We upgrade the Nuget packages

-## 5. How to create a Blazor Web Application
+## 5. How to create a Blazor Web Application (MCP Client)

 We Add Aspire support to the application

-## 6. How to create a ASP.NET Core Web API
+## 6. How to create a ASP.NET Core Web API (MCP Server)

 We Add Aspire support to the application

-## 7. Load Nuget Packages in Blazor Web Application
+## 7. Load Nuget Packages in Blazor Web Application (MCP Client)

-## 8. Load Nuget Packages in ASP.NET Core Web API
+## 8. Load Nuget Packages in ASP.NET Core Web API (MCP Server)

 ## 9. We configure AppHost project  Middleware(Program.cs)

+## 10. Run and Verify the Blazor Web Application

+## 11. Run and Verify the ASP.NET Core Web API

+How to configure OpenAPI documentation and Swagger

+## 12. Blazor Web Application (MCP Client) source code

+## 13. ASP.NET Core Web API (MCP Server) source code

+## 14. Run and Verify the Solution

-## 10. How to deploy the Solution in Azure
+## 15. How to deploy the Solution in Azure